All Episodes

 Nobody's watching those channels anymore.

-I can't think of a single person in my life who, at the end of the day, they come home from work and they turn the television on and plonk themselves in front of the TV and go, well, I can't wait to watch tonight's Corporate news programming.
+I can't think of a single person in my life who at the end of the day, they come home from work and they turn the television on and plunk themselves in front of the TV and go, well, I can't wait to watch tonight's corporate news programming.

-I don't know that anybody truly feels that way anymore.
+I don't know that anyone really feels that way anymore.

-Some people are still setting their habits for sure, but I don't think anybody now is excited about the prospect of consuming that kind of media.
+Some people are still setting their habits, for sure, but I don't think anyone now is excited about the prospect of consuming that kind of media.

-Rahim, coming back to the redistricting issue, and I also want to make a bit of a segue to the issue of Russia collusion, the other big issue that's in the news.
+Rahim coming back to the redistricting issue and I also want to make a bit of a segue to the issue of Russia collusion, the other big issue that's up in the news.

 But it looks to me like we are seeing the beginnings of a much less invertebrate Republican Party.